rkillickdev/plan-it-go/README.md

 DEBUG = development
 ```

 In my env.py file I have `os.environ["DEVELOPMENT"] = "True"`.
-This means that when setting the value of the variable `development` in the settings.py file, there will be an attemp to access 'DEVELOPMENT'.
+This means that when setting the value of the variable `development` in the settings.py file, there will be an attempt to access 'DEVELOPMENT'.
 This is only defined in the env.py file, but **not** in the Heroku config vars, therefore because 'DEVELOPMENT' cannot be found by Heroku, the variable `development` defaults to False.
 And therefore it follows that:
 ```python
 DEBUG = False
 ```